swr06/Glide3D/README.md

 # Glide3D
 A Tiny 3D Game Engine.
-This purpose of this engine is purely educational (To learn more about Computer Graphics)

-# THIS PROJECT HAS LONG SINCE BEEN ABANDONED.
-IT IS IN AN EXTREMELY EXPERIMENTAL STATE AND I DO NOT RECOMMEND TRYING IT.
+This engine was the first 3D engine I've ever tried making.

+# Project Status
+This project has long since been abandoned and will not be worked on anytime soon.

 # Planned Features
 - 3D Object rendering (such as cubes, cones and spheres)  ✔